OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/balance_comp.rst

 Example:  Vectorized Root Finding
 ---------------------------------

-The following example uses the BalanceComp to implicitly solve the equation:
+The following example uses a BalanceComp to implicitly solve the equation:

 .. math::